mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 After the connection is established, the containers each declare the maximum frame size they are willing to handle, and after an idle timeout they will unilaterally disconnect if there is no activity on the connection.
 They also declare how many concurrent channels are supported.
 A channel is a unidirectional, outbound, virtual transfer path on top of the connection.

-Connections are subject to an idle timeout threshold.
-The timeout is triggered by a local peer when no frames are received after a threshold value is exceeded.
-The idle timeout starts from the time the last message is received.
-If the threshold is exceeded, then a peer SHOULD try to gracefully close the connection using a close frame with an error explaining why.
-If the remote peer does not respond gracefully within a threshold to this, then the peer may close the TCP socket.

-Security with AMQP is primarily provided by a TLS connection between the **Nodes** and the, however, this requires that the whole communication path must be trusted.
+Security with AMQP is primarily provided by a TLS connection between the **Containers**.
 Applications that require end-to-end security with AMQP need to apply security protection defined above the AMQP, e.g. in the [OPC.UA.PubSub][OPC.UA.PubSub].

 A session takes a channel from each of the interconnected containers to form a bi-directional communication path.
 Number of sessions must be defined or arbitrary limited.

 > Connections, channels, and sessions are ephemeral.
-If the underlying connection they must be reestablished.
+If the underlying connection collapses they must be reestablished.

 An AMQP session correlates two unidirectional channels to form a bidirectional, sequential conversation between two containers.
 Sessions provide a flow control scheme based on the number of frames transmitted.
 Since frames have a maximum size for a given connection, this provides flow control based on the number of bytes transmitted.
 A single connection may have multiple independent sessions active simultaneously, up to the negotiated channel limit.